-This coming motzie Shabbat (Saturday night) we celebrate Passover.
-Although Passover is, by far, the most memorable and beloved holiday of the entire Jewish calendar, it also brings the greatest number of details, requirements and restrictions.
-Observing each of these elements is crucial during this week of preparation and especially for the Seder itself.
+Although Passover is by far the most memorable and beloved holiday of the entire Jewish calendar it also brings the greatest number of details requirements and restrictions.
+Observing each of these elements is essential during this week of preparation and especially for the Seder itself.
 To list them all would (and does) fill an entire book.

 There are the Torah commandments and there are the rabbinical commandments.
 There are also the customs that, surprisingly, vary tremendously between the Sephardim and Ashkenazim.
 There are the unique customs that have developed around the diaspora.
 For example, Indian Jews eat different foods on Passover than Temanni Jews, and some Jews will dip their matzah in their soup, while others would be aghast at such a move!
 Some will eat beans, and some would never do such a thing.
 There are strict requirements as to the minimum amounts of matzah, bitter herb and wine that must be consumed, and only within a specific period of time.
 And perhaps most important of all are the amazingly strict requirements not to have any leavening or related products in our possession for the entire week.
 Confusing this even more is that some authorities say certain foods are leavened while others swear that they are not.

 On and on, the list of requirements that ensure a successful Seder can certainly seem overwhelming.
 It is no wonder that the favorite question a sharp student will ask his rebbe right before the Seder is, "What is the most important thing that I must watch out for?"